 Now define the value data (in MB) and its base.
 For e.g.

-- Or if you’re using Outlook 2010 or later version, the default PST file size limit is 50 GB.
+- Or if you’re using Outlook 2013 or 2016, the default PST file size limit is 50 GB.
 Make sure you specify a size over 50 GB.

 Then, choose Decimal in base options.
 Finally, click OK.